the-sides/vultureCode/notes.md

 * Title, hyperlinked to original link
 * ???
 Reliability ??? range from 1 - 10 based on google page or SO answer's vote.
 * copy code to clipboard button
+* down-arrow to extend results
+    * accept feedback based on what should have been shown first by default
 * `StackOverflow` enhancements:
   * related searches
   * answer score

+#### Parsing results
+Build custom parsers for popular websites StackOverflow, w3c

+#### Feedback
+Will feedback contribute to how the whole platform runs, or catered to what a specific user likes to see.
+Would they rather see explanations or code?